-- A normal UNIX user account - An onboard user account
+- A normal UNIX user account - An OnBoard user account.

 Both types of user accounts are created transparently when an administrator adds a new user using the Web Manager.
-When an administrator adds a new user through the cycli utility, the administrator needs to take a separate step and add both regular and onboard users separately
+When an administrator adds a new user through the cycli utility, the administrator needs to take separate steps to add the user as a regular and OnBoard user.
+For example, see Step 2 in "To Register and Generate OTP Passwords for Users" on page 69.